-Percen t Cover Of Non-Erodible Elements Correction Factor Greater than or equal to 10% 5 Greater than or equal to 5% and less than 10% 63 Less than 5% and greater than or equal to 1% 2 J Less than 1% None History: Initial adoption: November 16, 2000; November 20, 2001; December 17, 2 2002; June 3, 2003; July 1,
+Percent Cover Of Non-Erodible Elements Correction Factor Greater than or equal to 10% 5 Greater than or equal to 5% and less than 10% 3 Less than 5% and greater than or equal to 1% 2 Less than 1% None

+Amended: November 16, 2000; November 20, 2001; December 17, 2002; June 3, 2003; July 1, 2004; April 15, 2014.

-SECTION 91 - FUGITIVE DUST FROM UNPAVED ROADS, UNPAVED ALLEYS, AND UNPAVED EASEMENT ROADS
+SECTION 91: FUGITIVE DUST FROM UNPAVED ROADS, UNPAVED ALLEYS, AND UNPAVED EASEMENT ROADS

-- 91.1 FUGITIVE DUST From Unpaved Roads, Unpaved Alleys, and Unpaved EASEMENT Roads - 91.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from unpaved roads, unpaved alleys, unpaved Road Easements and unpaved access roads for utilities and railroads. - 91.1.2 Applicability: The provisions of this Regulation shall apply to unpaved roads, which includes unpaved alleys, unpaved ROAD EASEMENTS and unpaved access roads for utilities and railroads which are located in the PM10 NON-ATTAINMENT AREA (HYDROGRAPHIC BASIN 212) and the Apex Valley (HYDROGRAPHIC BASINS 216 and 217).
-Nothing in Subsections 91.1 through 91.3 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of Nuisance Conditions) of these Regulations.
+- 91.1 FUGITIVE DUST From Unpaved Roads, Unpaved Alleys, and Unpaved EASEMENT Roads - 91.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from unpaved roads, unpaved alleys, unpaved Road Easements and unpaved access roads for utilities and railroads. - 91.1.2 Applicability: The provisions of this Regulation shall apply to unpaved roads, which includes unpaved alleys, unpaved ROAD EASEMENTS and unpaved access roads for utilities and railroads which are located in a-PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217).
+Nothing in Subsections 91.1 through 91.3 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of NUISANCE Conditions) of these Regulations.
 The provisions of this Regulation shall not apply to non-commercial and non-institutional private driveways and shall not apply to horse trails, hiking paths, bicycle paths, or other similar paths that have been officially designated by a governing body for exclusive use for purposes other than travel by motor vehicles.
-The provisions of this Regulation shall not apply to STATIONARY SOURCES as defined in Section 0, except that these control measures shall be considered as part of a BACT determination.
+The provisions of this Regulation shall not apply to Stationary Sources as defined in Section 0, except that these control measures shall be considered as part of a BACT determination.